 limited time to spare

 a desire to learn at your own pace and on your own time

 If you choose to seek certification through blended learning course delivery, you must have internet access and an email address.
 If you sign up for a class within two weeks of the scheduled in-person skills session, the instructor will email you a link with instructions on accessing the online session within one business day from receipt of payment.
 If you sign up for a class more than two weeks in advance of the in-person skills session, you can expect to receive the link two weeks from the date of the in-person skills session.
 Signing up for a blended learning class on the day the in-person session is scheduled is not recommended due to insufficient time to complete the online portion of the class.

 Once you complete the online session, you will receive a certificate of completion instructing you to proceed to the in-person skills session.
 You must bring proof of completion of the online session to the in-person skills session or you will not be permitted to complete the course for certification.
 You may bring a printed certificate, show the instructor your successful completion status after logging in to the online session, or show the instructor the email you received after successful completion of the online session.

-The online session, including registration, may take anywhere between 2.5 to 5 hours to complete depending upon your experience.
-The in-person skills session will take between 1 to 2 hours depending on the course you choose.
+The online session, including registration, may take anywhere between 1 to 3 hours to complete depending upon your experience.
+The in-person skills session will take between 2 and 3 hours depending on the course you choose.